 Landed believes that education doesn’t happen just in the classroom; it also happens in the hallways, in the cafeteria, in the gym, in the guidance counselor’s office, in the bandroom...
 Schools are like a village: there are many different people playing many different roles and it takes each and every one of them to build a healthy environment for our students.

 Landed’s mission is to uphold those who uphold us, and that means upholding each and every person pulling their weight to educate America’s future.
-All staff members who have worked for a minimum of two years at least part-time in a partner public or partner charter school are eligible to use Landed’s down payment support.
+All educators and school employees who have worked for a minimum of two years at least part-time in a partner public school, college, university, or charter school are eligible to use Landed’s down payment program.
 This includes classroom teachers, coaches, interventionists, speech-language pathologists, psychologists, nurses, administrators, social workers, occupational therapists, department chairs, security guards, physical therapists, janitors, principals, and the many more valuable professionals working tirelessly to make a difference in students’ lives everyday.

 9. Landed is not your landlord.